Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-Clearly, by letting $\rho=0$ and fixing $h=1$, our model reduces to theirs.
-For the comparison, we fix other parameters to be the same as \cite{Song2017}, i.e., $ p=q=0.68$, $ \kap=2.25$, $\al = 1$, $r=0.01$, $\mu+r=0.05$, $\sig=0.2$, and $\del = 0.07$.
-Then, we plot value functions, optimal stock portfolio weights, and optimal relative consumptions when $\rho=0.01$, $\rho=0.0001$, and $\rho=0.00001$; see Figure \ref{fig:Limit_to_fixedref}.
-Note that we can directly compare the optimal consumption in \cite{Song2017} to our optimal relative consumption because $H_t\equiv 1$ if $\rho=0$.
-Indeed, from Figure \ref{fig:Limit_to_fixedref}, we observe the convergence when $\rho\to 0+$, and the curves of $\rho=0.00001$ (solid) are consistent with Fig. 5 and Fig. 6 in \cite{Song2017}.

-We now turn to the multiplicative habit formation model (without loss-aversion) proposed in Section 2.3 of \cite{Rogers2013}.
-After a dimension reduction similar to that in \eqref{eq:ratios}, they numerically solve the problem
+We now turn to a multiplicative habit formation model without loss-aversion, proposed in Section 2.3 of \cite{Rogers2013}.
+After a dimension reduction similar to that in \cref{eq:ratios}, they numerically solve the problem

 In \cite{Rogers2013}, they utilized two different numerical methods and achieved consistent results, as shown in Fig. 2.2 on page 36 of \cite{Rogers2013}.
 For the comparison, let us set $p=-1$, $\delta=0.02$, $\sigma=0.35$, $r=0.05$, and $\mu+r=0.14$.
 Figure \ref{fig:MultipHF_limit} replicates the plots in \cite{Rogers2013}, including the utility function, the logarithm of the minus value function, the optimal stock proportion, and the optimal consumption-to-wealth ratio.
-To show the convergence, we take $\alpha=0.1,0.01,0.0001$ respectively.
-We also display the optimal stock proportion and consumption-to-wealth ratio in Merton's problem as a benchmark.
-Figure \ref{fig:MultipHF_limit} clearly illustrates convergence as loss-aversion vanishes.
-Indeed, the curves are almost indistinguishable for $x$ larger than the austerity threshold (the verical lines), which approaches 0 when $\alpha\to 0$.
-Moreover, the curves with $\alpha=0.0001$ are indeed consistent with Fig. 2.2. of \cite{Rogers2013}.
+As Figure \ref{fig:MultipHF_limit} clearly illustrates, setting $\al=0.01$ in our model (with the above mentioned values for other parameters) yields feedback optimal stock proportion $\pi^*(x)/x$ and consumption-to-wealth ratio $c^*(x)/x$ that are almost indistinguishable with the curves shown in Fig. 2.2 on page 36 of \cite{Rogers2013}.

 In the rest of this subsection, we compare with the recent paper \cite{ABY22} with the habit formation constraint, which solves the following problem

 Here, $\xu := \frac{\al}{r+\rho(1-\al)}$ and $p<0$, and the habit formation constraint $C_t\ge \al H_t$ is enforced for all $t\ge0$.
 Under this constraint and to avoid bankruptcy, the wealth-to-habit ratio must be above the minimum bound $X_t:=W_t/H_t\ge \xu$, $t\ge0$; see Lemma 2.2 in \cite{ABY22}.